 All this talk of freezing corn on my facebook feed is making me wish we had a sweet corn patch this year.
 Then my cousin even talked about freezing corn with our grandmother's recipe yesterday.
 And nothing triggers a memory of grandma like the sweet nectar of sweet corn.
 So, I thought I would share with all of you how to freeze sweet corn.
 The right way;)

-Depending on the amount of corn in each bag do a 4 corn to 1 brine ration.
-Like I said before I would do ⅓-1/2 cup of brine to two cups of corn.
+Depending on the amount of sweet corn in each bag do a 4 corn to 1 brine ration.
+I recommend ⅓-1/2 cup of brine to two cups of corn.
 Add the brine to freezer bags.
 Seal.
 Freeze.
-Enjoy all winter long.
-And now you know have frozen sweet corn without blanching the corn.

 Freezing sweet corn without cooking it is always more fun with friends.
 I loved being able to host corn freezing parties when we still grew over an acre of sweet corn.